 Pruning branches larger than 2" or which compromise more than 15% of foliage bearing area on a street tree requires a free tree pruning permit from SDOT.
 For more information about pruning trees in the right-of-way, contact the SDOT Arborist's Office at Seattle.Trees@seattle.gov or 206-684-TREE(8733).

-Topping a tree is not only unsightly, it's hazardous.
+Topping a tree is not only ugly, it creates a hazard.

 Stop Tree Topping

 Tree topping is an outdated pruning practice that indiscriminately removes large amounts of leaves and branches.
 Not only does tree topping look terrible, it will cause greater and faster regrowth.
 Topping a tree only stimulates growth, increasing the need for subsequent work and maintenance.
 Tree topping also causes serious long-term damage to a tree, increasing the hazard to people and property.
 Certified arborists and legitimate landscape professionals will never suggest topping a tree- there are other acceptable pruning practices for keeping a tree away from adjacent structures.
 Avoid tree topping, and hire an ISA certified arborist.
 Check out this ISA article on Why Topping Hurts Trees.